aquelemiguel/parrot/README.md

 ### Usage
 Just [create a bot account](https://github.com/aquelemiguel/parrot/wiki/Create-Your-Discord-Bot), copy its token into the `DISCORD_TOKEN` environment variable within `.env`.

-Make sure you copy the bot's token, not the application's public key or its client secret!

 ### Docker

 For the hassle free deployment: